parisni/cryptpad-docker/README.md

 Docker images and their supporting configuration files are provided as a community effort by those using them, with support provided by the core development team on a _best-effort_ basis.
 Keep in mind that the core team neither uses nor tests Docker images, so your results may vary.

 ## Migration
-Please see the [migration guide](https://github.com/xwiki-labs/cryptpad-docker/blob/master/MIGRATION.md) for further information on switching to this repository.
+Please see the [migration guide](MIGRATION.md) for further information on switching to this repository.

+## Usage

+### General notices
+* Mounted files and folders have to be owned by userid 4001.
+It is possible you have to run `sudo chown -R 4001:4001 filename`

+### Dockerfile

+* Run: `docker run -d -p 3000:3000 -p 3001:3001 promasu/cryptpad`
+* Run with customizations: `docker run -d -p 3000:3000 -p 3001:3001 -v customize:/cryptpad/customize promasu/cryptpad`
+* Run with configuration: `docker run -d -p 3000:3000 -p 3001:3001 -v config.js:/cryptpad/config/config.js promasu/cryptpad`

+### Docker-compose

+* Run: `docker-compose up`
+* Run with traefik2 labels: `docker-compose -f docker-compose.yml -f traefik2.yml up`